 Pray regularly in front of your children.
 If something comes up (i.e. they mention a friend has a cold) offer to pray with them.

-Doing the things they love.
+Doing the things you love.

 Do you have a hobby?
 How often do you reserve that hobby for a time when the children are involved in other activities or after they’re in bed?
 Wouldn’t it be neat if your child got to see your enthusiasm for building model train sets?
 Wouldn’t it fascinate them to see how much you enjoy something?